rsepassi/zigcoro/README.md

 ### TODO

+* Concurrent execution with async/await-like semantics and helpers (waitAll, waitFirst, asReady, ...).
+* Cancellation and timeouts
+* Async iterators
+* Revisit storage of args/return/yield.
+  * Considering lifetimes, args and yields/injects need to be available for the duration of the coroutine, while the return outlasts the coroutine.
+Return storage should probably be on the outside, but argument storage can probably safely be moved into the coroutine stack without compromising useful control.
 * Revisit CoroFunc state machine:
   * If a coroutine errors, it will be in the Done state and retval will be set to the error.
 The caller in that situation will have to test whether the